- Apply links menu

 - Telephone: 0117 922 2200 (Option 4), Monday to Friday, 8.30am to 6pm.

 - Post: Estates North or Estates South, PO Box 595, Bristol, BS99 2AW.

 If you are a housing association tenant contact your landlord direct.

 It will help an investigation if you are able to tell us:

-- Who are responsible-do you know their name and address?
+- Who is responsible.
+Do you know their name and address?
 If not, can you describe them?

-If you are a council tenant your report will be investigated by Landlord Services.
-For information on what will happen and what you can expect please see our guide for council tenants (pdf, 173 KB)(opens new window).
+If you are a council tenant your report will be investigated by the Estate Management Servicement.
+For information on what will happen and what you can expect please see:

 You may not be the only person who is experiencing anti-social behaviour.
 Communities are stronger when they act together.
 You may also like to: